 Under the EU Data Protection Regulation (2016/679) that will apply to Smarp’s processing of your personal data your employer shall be regarded as data controller and Smarp shall be regarded as data processor processing your personal data based on agreement with and instructions from your employer.

 Information collection and storage

-Smarp collect non-sensitive personal data, such as first name and last name, company email address, connected social media network profile picture URL, cookie ID, and IP address.
-In addition, we collect Service activity dates and usage statistics such as the number of content reads, content shares, and clicks from connected social media networks.
+Smarp collect non-sensitive personal data including first name and last name, company email address, connected social media network profile picture URL, cookie ID, and IP address.
+We also collect Service activity dates and usage statistics such as the number of content reads, content shares, and clicks from connected social media networks.
+In addition to this, you can optionally include your title, department, location, and phone number in your personal profile in which case we will also collect and process those data points.
 If you choose to post User Content, you should be aware that any personal information you submit through these features can be read, collected, or used by other persons within your Company Instance.
 Do not include any sensitive personal information in your User Content.
 The above-mentioned data can be input directly into the platform by the client, or the users, or provided to Smarp by the client.

 Smarp is only processing such information as agreed with the Company who is the data controller for the respective User and we are not responsible for monitoring or policing the personal information users choose to disclose on the Company Instance or with the members of the Company Instance.